zenyx-css/zenyx.css/README.md

 <p>zenyx.css is currently in development, and shouldn't be used standalone, while possible, it's not reccomended</p>

 <h1>How do I use it?</h1>
 <p>Using the framework is extremely easy.
-Simple head over <a href="https://zenyxis.com/zenyx">here</a> and follow the steps as instructed in the "How do I use this?" section<p>
+Simply head over <a href="https://zenyxis.com/zenyx">here</a> and follow the steps as instructed in the "How do I use this?" section<p>

 <h1>Standard documentation</h1>
 <table>